HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 Build a request with received param and make it to `hathor-core` passing the transaction hash:
 `GET /v1a/decode_tx?hex_tx=hash` - Maybe it would be better to change this endpoint to `POST` instead of `GET` in `hathor-core`
+We can cache these requests using the first `n` chars of the `hash`

 ### Push Tx Handler
 [reference-level-explanation/hathor-explorer-service/push-tx-handler]: #reference-level-explanation/hathor-explorer-service/push-tx-handler